Investigation of Flight Conditions where Box-Wing Outperforms Mono-Wing Configurations for Small UAVs: Introduction

+\item A comprehensive nonlinear flight mechanics model for MAVs is developed, incorporating aerodynamics data from OpenVSP for various mono-wing and box-wing configurations.
+This model is then linearized around steady-level flight to facilitate further analysis.
+Eigenanalysis is conducted for both longitudinal and lateral modes to compare the performance of the two configurations.
+The most noticeable difference is observed in the phugoid modes, where box-wing configurations generally exhibit better damping but lower natural frequencies compared to their mono-wing counterparts.
+To assess the response of each configuration to gusts, time-domain simulations are performed, modeling gusts as step changes in velocity along the aircraft's $y$ and $z$ axes to simulate lateral and longitudinal responses, respectively.
+The results reveal that the box-wing configuration demonstrates superior convergence and damping in response to gusts, indicating its potential for enhanced stability and performance in gusty and turbulent flight conditions. \end{enumerate}

+By thoroughly examining the applicability of box-wing configurations for MAVs and comparing their performance with traditional mono-wing designs, this paper hopes to provide valuable insights into the ongoing development of innovative, efficient, and high-performance MAVs.
+Moreover, the results of this study have the potential to establish a foundation for subsequent research endeavors, optimization strategies, and practical implementation of box-wing configurations in the growing field of micro air vehicles.

-\textbf{Outline}: The paper is arranged in the following sections.
+The paper is arranged as follows.
 Section \ref{sec:companalysis} provides the details of the wing designs, meshing, boundary conditions, CFD analysis settings, and grid convergence tests.
-We present the validation studies of our computational analysis in Sec \ref{sec:validation} against previous experimental and numerical simulation data \cite{cosyn, torres}.
-The important results and discussions are presented in Sec \ref{sec:results}.
-We conclude and outline future works and applications in Sec \ref{sec:conclusion}.
+We present the validation studies of our computational analysis in Section \ref{sec:validation} against previous experimental and numerical simulation data \cite{cosyn, torres}.
+The results from the aerodynamics and stability analysis are presented in Section \ref{sec:results_ad} and \ref{sec:results_fm}, respectively.
+We conclude and outline future works and applications in Section \ref{sec:conclusion}.